glouw/openempire/README.md

 ## Running

-Assuming you were able to install Age of Empires II HD with steam on Linux (enable Proton under Beta options in settings), simply run the compiled executable with the path flag pointing to the data folder of your game's installation.
+Assuming you were able to install Age of Empires II HD with steam on Linux (enable Proton under Beta options in settings), simply run the compiled executable with the path flag pointing to the data folder of your game's installation:

     ./openempires --path "/home/gl/.steam/steam/steamapps/common/Age2HD/Directory/data/"